Fonction-Labs/yt-chat/chainlit.md

 **yt-chat** is a tool designed to help you summarize any Youtube video.

-Once a video is summarized, you can also ask more precise questions on the video in question.
+Once a video is summarized, you can also ask more precise questions about the video in question.

 Enjoy!